NowacekLab/Welcome/README.md

 <img src="/img/clonerepo_8.PNG" width="1000" />

-10. After you've commited these changes you need to "push" them to GitHub by clicking the blue "Push origin" button in the middle of the page.
+10. After you've commited these changes you need to push them to GitHub by clicking the blue "Push origin" button in the middle of the page.

 <img src="/img/clonerepo_9.PNG" width="1000" />